 Tip: Remember that the traditional consideration of an individual with 51% or more of a company’s shares being “the person with control” and individuals with less than 50% not having control, does not apply to the PSC regulations.
 You only need more than 25% of the shares in issue to count as a person with significant control.

-How to get PSCs to confirm their details?
+How do we get PSCs to confirm their details?

-If you are unable to identify an individual that you suspect is a PSC then you can serve a 790D request on anyone you believe will know the identity of the PSC.
-This may include people like solicitors, accountants or family members.
+If you are unable to identify an individual you suspect is a PSC, you can serve a 790D request on anyone you believe will know the PSC’s identity.
+This may include people like solicitors, accountants, or family members.

 Tip: Remember to update your PSC register to confirm you have sent out a 790D request – even while you wait for the individual to respond.